mcalcote/solaire/README.md

 # Products
 When we look at products, what we are doing is tying products to shelves S with a certain quantity U at time step Time.

-On tells us there is a product object PR on shelf S with a quantity of U at time T
+On tells us there is a product object PR on shelf S with a quantity of U at time T.
 ```Ex. on(product,shelf,quantity,time)```

 What the rules in the world.lp file is trying to do is given the init rules from the inst.lp files, we are trying to assign objects locations at time step 0.